What accessory could you possibly add to up your sex appeal 20 notches, show your sensitive side, and look really cool

 - Fellow matador Vega would later steal this intro for himself, but made it even cooler by not moving at all as the rose was diced into smithereens.

-- Soukichi Banba (Big One) from the Super Sentai series J.A.K.Q.
+- Soukichi Banba (Big One) from J.A.K.Q.
 Dengekitai had the rose as his symbol.
 He could use them as throwing weapons, and always sniffed one before transforming.

 - Don Flamenco in Punch-Out!!
 Wii sniffs a rose before the fight starts.
 In the NES version, he can be seen holding a rose with his teeth when he makes his entrance.
 In the Title Defense rematch, he carries around a black rose to show that he Took a Level in Badass.